- Home

 What to expect after

-Within days of starting imiquimod, the treated skin may become red, sore and tender to touch.
-The skin may peel and scab over before it gets better.
-Some people have pain or itching in the affected area, fever, achy joints, headache and a rash.
+Within days of starting imiquimod, the treated skin may become red, sore or tender.
+It may peel and scab over before it gets better.

-If you experience any of these more serious side effects, stop using the cream and see your doctor immediately.
+Some people experience pain or itching in the affected area, fever, achy joints, headache and a rash.
+If you notice any of these more serious side effects, stop using the cream and see your doctor immediately.

 Chemotherapy cream